SathyaBhat/folding-aws/README.md

 # Folding on AWS

-This is a CDK project which configures a 2-instance ASG.
+This is a CDK project which configures a multi-instance ASG.
 The ASG is pointed to an AMI which is pre-configured to run [Folding@Home](https://foldingathome.org/), which can be generated using `packer`.

 ## How to run